Skip to main content

 SIP Trunk URL

-This is the address your outbound calls will be sent to — typically provided by your VoIP provider.
-Enter the SIP trunk URL where your calls should be routed.
+This is the address your outbound calls will be sent to, typically provided by your VoIP provider.
+Enter it as a domain or IP address (this is where your calls will be routed).

 3